awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-text-to-sql/README.md

 ### VPC, Private Subnet and Security group

-- Sets up VPC to deploy the contruct
+- Sets up VPC to deploy the contruct with public and private subnet.
-  - Private subnet for Amazon Aurora/Amazon RDS
-  - Security group for private subnet

-### Amazon Aurora cluster / Amazon RDS instance

-- Sets either Amazon Aurora or Amazon RDS based on databaseType prop.
-  - Sets up Amazon Aurora cluster with auroraMysql, engine version VER_3_07_0, 1 reader and 1 writer medium type instances.
-  - Sets up Amazon RDS instance with MySql, engine version VER_8_0_37, with one large type instance.

 ### Amazon S3 Buckets